euwbah/musescore-xen-tuner/README.md

 ```

-The declarations must occur in the specified order.
+The declarations need to be in order.
 Apart from the reference note and nominals, all the other declarations are optional:

 1. Reference note
 2. Nominals